Join Us & Get Wine 101 Course 75% Off

 Psychosocial Health Benefits of Wine

-Wine has psychosocial benefits that promote overall well being.
+Wine has psychosocial benefits that promote overall well-being.

 Research has found that alcohol releases dopamine, the neurotransmitter largely responsible for experiencing pleasure.

-Resveratrol in wine has shown to have neuroprotective effects, including protection against the damage that leads to Alzheimer’s and dementia.
+Resveratrol in wine has been shown to have neuroprotective effects, including protection against the damage that leads to Alzheimer’s and dementia.

-A major Spanish study has found an association between low to moderate alcohol intake and with lower rates of depression.
+A major Spanish study has found an association between low to moderate alcohol intake and lower rates of depression.

 However, anything above “moderate” drinking appears to increase the risk (this goes for any other health conditions).